Guitar Secrets Lead Guitar Made Easy

 Look at the the first tablature example above.
 This tab box above has the number 2 which represents the second fret, on the 3rd string.
 Play the 2nd fret G string Illustration 2 now.
 The note you just played is the A note.

 Look below for another example of illustration 2.
 Each line in tablature represents each of the guitar strings.
 The numbers on each line or string is the fret number you play.
-So, the illustration below has the number 2 on the G string, this means to play the note at the 2nd fret G string.
+So, the illustration below has the number 2 on the G string, this means you play the note at the 2nd fret G string.
 This would be the A note.

 e-------------------skinny E string